AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 1. In the lower-right corner of the page, select **[!UICONTROL Save configured API]**.
 1. In the navigation panel, on the left side of the Adobe Analytics page, under **[!UICONTROL Credentials]**, select **[!UICONTROL OAuth Web]**.
 1. Under **[!UICONTROL Credential details]**, do the following:
    * Under **[!UICONTROL Client ID]**, select **[!UICONTROL Copy]** to copy the value.
-You need this value for the subsequent Analytics configuration in the Dynamic Media Classic desktop application that is to follow.
+You need this value for the subsequent Analytics configuration in the Dynamic Media Classic desktop application.
-   * Under **[!UICONTROL Client Secret]**, select **[!UICONTROL Retrieve client secret]** to reveal the associated value.
+   * Under **[!UICONTROL Client Secret]**, select **[!UICONTROL Retrieve client secret]** to display the associated value.
 Select **[!UICONTROL Copy]** to copy the value.
-You need this value for the subsequent Adobe Analytics configuration in the Dynamic Media Classic desktop application that is to follow.
+You need this value for the subsequent Adobe Analytics configuration in the Dynamic Media Classic desktop application.

 ## Configure Adobe Analytics in Adobe Dynamic Media Classic {#configure-analytics-in-dmc}

 >[!NOTE]
 >
->After your initial configuration of Adobe Analytics in Dynamic Media Classic, the only time you must redo the configuration is in the following cases:
+>After your initial configuration of Adobe Analytics in Dynamic Media Classic, the only time you must repeat the configuration is in the following case:
 >
 >* A new report is added in Analytics and the user wants to start sending data to that new report.
 >* The Tracking server is updated in Adobe Analytics.